 Since 1998 Driessens & Verstappen have made several transformation sequences by using physical and chemical processes.
 Each of the

-resulting form collections (Morphotheques) shows a step by step transition from a daily object to its unrecognizable final state.
+resulting form collections (Morphoteques) shows a step by step transition from a daily object to its unrecognizable final state.

 of pressure and elasticity, executed in painted plaster.
-Morphotheque #11 (2001)
+Morphoteque #11 (2001)

 consists of 49 elements in pewter, generated with the aid of natural erosion.
-Morphotheque #13
+Morphoteque #13

 (2003) consists of 8 sequences of 10 objects each, generated by the chemical processes of galvanization and etching, executed in